 With our strategy we are minimising high-level waste volume requiring geological disposal and at the same time allowing materials to be fully utilised as the energy resources they are, unlocking a large energy potential, representing centuries of energy resource.

-Furthermore, countries with a nuclear past can rely on burning what they piled-up instead of importing new uranium fuels – clearly boosting their energy independence.
+Furthermore, countries with a nuclear past can rely on using as fuel what they piled-up instead of importing new uranium fuels – clearly boosting their energy independence.

 WHERE TO START?